heroku/python-getting-started/README.md

 A barebones Python app, which can easily be deployed to Heroku.

+This application support the [Getting Started with Python on Heroku](https://devcenter.heroku.com/articles/getting-started-with-python) article - check it out.

 ## Running Locally

 Make sure you have Python [installed properly](http://install.python-guide.org).
 Also, install the [Heroku Toolbelt](https://toolbelt.heroku.com/).